RakhithJK/BishopFox-sliver-wiki/Getting-Started.md

 ## Implants Beacon vs. Session

 Sliver is generally designed as a stage 2 payload, and as such we've not yet endeavored to minimize the implant's file size.
-Depending on how many protocols you enable in your implant the file can get large, we strongly advise the use of [stagers](https://github.com/BishopFox/sliver/wiki/Stagers) for actual operations.
+Depending on how many protocols you enable in your implant the file can get large, we strongly advise the use of [stagers](https://github.com/BishopFox/sliver/wiki/Stagers) for actual operations (at least in contexts where one may be concerned about file size).
 Such is the tradeoff for getting easy static compilation in Golang.

 Sliver implants in v1.5 and later support two modes of operation: "beacon mode" and "session mode."
 Beacon mode implements an asynchronous communication style where the implant periodically checks in with the server retrieves tasks, executes them, and returns the results.
 In "session mode" the implant will create an interactive real time session using either a persistent connection or using long polling depending on the underlying C2 protocol.